suneetnangia/wasm-orchestration-with-spin/docs/dev.md

 ## Prerequisites

-1. Ensure Docker Desktop is installed and setup with ["Use containerd for pulling and storing images"](https://docs.docker.com/desktop/containerd/) feature.
+1. Ensure Docker Desktop is installed and setup with ["Use Containerd for pulling and storing images"](https://docs.docker.com/desktop/containerd/) feature.

 ## Load Dev Environment